myfreecomm/nexaas-async-collector/README.md

 This gems is compatible with Ruby 2.1+ and Rails 3.2+.

 ## Prerequisites
-To work properly, your project must have (for now):
+The prerequisites of this project are:
-  - Sidekiq v4+
+  - Sidekiq 4+
   - Redis

 ## Installation